Skip to content

 The short version

-Elite is our top team — the strongest players who train year-round, travel more, and play in front of college coaches at out-of-region tournaments.
-Select is a Fall/Summer track on a regional schedule, designed for competitive players who want high-level lacrosse without a year-round travel commitment.
+Red is our top team — the strongest players who train Year-Round, travel more, and play in front of college coaches at out-of-region tournaments.
+White is a Fall/Summer track on a regional schedule, designed for competitive players who want high-level lacrosse without a Year-Round travel commitment.

-Some of the strongest players in our program intentionally choose Select because the year-round schedule doesn’t fit their multi-sport calendar or family life right now.
+Some of the strongest players in our program intentionally choose White because the Year-Round schedule doesn’t fit their multi-sport calendar or family life right now.
 That’s a feature of the pathway, not a downgrade.

 If you only read one paragraph

-Elite is built for our strongest players who are ready for the year-round schedule and travel.
-Players invited to Elite sometimes choose Select instead because of multi-sport commitments or family travel reality — and they’re still developing and being recruited at a high level.
+Red is built for our strongest players who are ready for the Year-Round schedule and travel.
+Players invited to Red sometimes choose White instead because of multi-sport commitments or family travel reality — and they’re still developing and being recruited at a high level.
 The right call is the one that fits your family right now.

 Side-by-side